manelvf/RPi-WS2812-HAT/src/README.md

 * Open the example.
 * Select as Board: **ATtiny85 (internal 16.5MHz)** or **Digispark (16.5MHz)**.
 * Select Upload.
-* When the compiling has finished and "Uploading..." is shown, unplug and plug the USB connector or press the reset switch to start the bootloader.
+* When the compiling has finished and "Uploading..." is shown, unplug and plug back in the USB connector or press the reset switch to start the bootloader.
 * Wait till the upload has finished and "Done uploading" is shown.